openstack-archive/fuel-docs/pages/user-guide/initialize-fuel/0400-pxe-config.rst

 You may also need to customize the network settings for the Admin (PXE) logical network.

-If you are using the VirtualBox automated scripts to deploy Fuel you can modify the ``vm_master_ip`` parameter in the *config.sh* file to get to this functionality.
+.. note::  The VirtualBox automated scripts depend on the network configuration in the *config.sh* file so the virtual Fuel Master Node can connect to the virtual nodes correctly.
+   Do not use Fuel Setup to configure the Admin network interface when using VirtualBox;
+   however, you can view this Fuel Setup screen by modifying the ``vm_master_ip`` parameter in the *config.sh* file.

 By default, ``eth0`` on the Fuel Master node listens to PXE requests from the Fuel Admin (PXE booting) network, which has a default